The benefits of infrared lamps

 – Warms tissues in depth, allowing better circulation and supply of vitamins, proteins, etc., as well as immediately relaxation of any type of muscle contraction.

-– It optimally relaxes any exposed muscles and also the nervous system in general, since the lamps use the same IR rays as the sun, and can therefore improve our mood and decrease anxiety and stress
+– It optimally relaxes any exposed muscles and also the nervous system in general.
+Since the lamps use the same IR rays as the sun, and can therefore improve our mood and decrease anxiety and stress

 – Infrared lamps are safe and do not cause any problems to the body.

-The ‘Made in Italy’ of infrared lamps
+The ‘Made in Italy’ of infrared lamps: benefits

 As in any field of technology, it is very important to try to favor ‘Made in Italy’, that is to create products from companies that are completely Italian and then export them all over the world.
 Unfortunately, only 30% of companies in Italy use this brand, and this is also reflected in the economy.
 The main ‘Made in Italy’ companies deal primarily with food, fashion and textiles.
 The car company Fiat should also be highlighted, however, as a symbol of the worldwide success of an Italian company.

-The infrared sector, specifically infrared lamps, is mainly dominated by foreign companies, especially German ones, who choose to focus heavily on this type of heat.
+This infrared sector, specifically infrared lamps, is mainly dominated by foreign companies, especially German ones, who choose to focus heavily on this type of heat.
 However, there are some Italian companies that produce and market their own IR lamps, such as Syner, a company from Mantua with the official ‘Made in Italy’ brand.

 Buying from Italian lines is worthwhile in many respects, both personal and general.
 Generally, the company increases its popularity in its own country, and this can also lead to further success in foreign markets.
 Furthermore, using Italian infrared lamps in public places is undoubtedly a satisfaction both for the owner of the place and for the company that produced them.
 It is the starting point, albeit minimal and prosaic, to improve the Italian economy.
 From a private point of view, those who buy them have advantages such as rapid assistance, and the possibility of requesting and receiving spare parts in just a few days in the event of internal problems with the lamp.